alirios/RogueCaves/readme.md

 * React to things like vomit, etc
 * Tint ground where liquid is spilled
 * Draw item backgrounds
+* If no line of sight, can the player hear an action?

 Future Milestone: Boring Badger
 -------------------------------